The character of topological groups, via bounded systems, Pontryagin--van Kampen duality and pcf theory: Overview and main results

-The result in Theorem \ref{MchiAX} that the character of $A(X)$ is the maximum of $\fd$ and $\cof([\kappa]^\alephes)$ was previously known only in few, very special cases, for example when $X$ is compact, or when, in addition to the premise in our theorem, all compact subsets of $X$ are metrizable \cite{NT2}.
-Even in these special cases, their proof (which used elementary methods) was considerably more difficult than our proof for the more general theorem.
+The result in Theorem \ref{thm:MchiAX1} was previously known only in few of the cases covered by this theorem \cite{NT1,NT2}, for example when $X$ is compact, or when, in addition to the premise in our theorem, all compact subsets of $X$ are metrizable \cite{NT2}.
+However, Theorem \ref{thm:MchiAX1} does not capture all of the related results of \cite{NT1,NT2}.
+The proofs in \cite{NT1,NT2} are more combinatorially oriented than ours.

-In Section 7 we develop the remaining Pontryagin-van Kampen theory required to deduce Theorem \ref{MainInner} from Theorem \ref{MainOuter}.

-Section 8 introduces and applies pcf theory, to obtain the concrete estimations in Theorems \ref{manyex} and \ref{MchiAX}, and Section 9 proves some freedom in these estimations, answering a problem of Bonanzinga and Matveev raised in a different context.
+In Section 7 we develop the remaining Pontryagin--van Kampen theory required to deduce Theorem \ref{MainInner} from Theorem \ref{MainOuter}.
+Section 8 introduces and applies pcf theory, to obtain the concrete estimations in Corollary \ref{manyex} and Corollary \ref{cor:MchiAX2}.

-We note that all estimations in Theorem \ref{manyex} apply to Theorem \ref{MainOuter} as well, which may be viewed by some readers as the main result of this paper.
+We note that all estimations in Corollary \ref{manyex} apply to Theorem \ref{MainOuter} as well, which may be viewed by some readers as the main result of this paper.